Son Byong-hi: Petition and 1894 rebellion

-Donghak’s founder Su-un had been executed in 1984 for his teachings which were heretical from a Neo-Confucian perspective and his assumed association with Catholicism.
+Donghak's founder Su-un had been executed in 1864 for his teachings which were heretical from a Neo-Confucian perspective and his assumed association with Catholicism.
 However, by the early 1890s, Donghak had regained popularity particularly in Chungcheong and Jeolla provinces.
 Haewol was pressed to petition the government to exonerate Su-un and he complied.
-While the petition movement was initially peaceful it turned violent, despite Haewol’s effort to prevent that from happening.
+While the petition movement was initially peaceful it turned violent, despite Haewol's effort to prevent that from happening.
 This eventually led to a full scale revolt known as the Donghak Peasant Revolution.
 The Korean government requested aid from China to suppress the revolt which prompted Japan to deploy its army as well.
 Initially, only Donghak followers from the southern assembly, led by General Jeon Bongjun, participated while followers from the northern assembly held back.
 In the end, Haewol allowed his followers to join the rebels. but their joint force was defeated by the Japanese and Korean armies which had modern weapons.
-Jeon dispersed his rebel army on November 28, 1894, and was subsequently captured and executed.
+Jeon dispersed his rebel army on 28 November 1894, and was subsequently captured and executed.
 Donghak followers, particularly in the southern assembly were decimated.
 The northern assembly was less affected and Haewol managed to escape.

-Cheondogyo sources indicate that Uiam participated in the petition movement and was a leader of northern assembly forces in the rebellion.
-Histories from Sijeongyo and outside sources make no mention of participation by Uiam.
-In any event, Uiam was in Haewol’s inner circle following the rebellion.
+Cheondogyo sources indicate that Son participated in the petition movement and was a leader of northern assembly forces in the rebellion.
+Histories from Sijeongyo and outside sources make no mention of participation by Son.
+In any event, Son was in Haewol's inner circle following the rebellion.

-Life during the aftermath of the rebellion
+Aftermath of the rebellion

 Following the rebel defeat, Haewol and the top leadership of Donghak remained on the run from government authorities.
 However, in 1895/96, Haewol began to rebuild the Donghak organization.
-He established a three person leadership group including Uiam called the Samam (the three “am”, referring to the last character of their religious names).
-It was at this time Uiam was given his honorific religious name.
-The Samam were charged with administering Donghak (under Haewol’s direction) with “one heart and mind”.
+He established a three person leadership group including Son called the Samam (the three "am", referring to the last character of their religious names).
+It was at this time Son was given his honorific religious name.
+The Samam were charged with administering Donghak (under Haewol's direction) with "one heart and mind".

-Uiam and other leaders travel to the northern provinces of Hwanghae and Pyeongan provinces to proselytize.
-Yi Yong-gu, an associate of Uiam was a particularly successful missionary and Haewol rejoiced at the success there.
+Son and other leaders travel to the northern provinces of Hwanghae and Pyeongan provinces to proselytize.
+Yi Yong-gu, an associate of Son was a particularly successful missionary and Haewol rejoiced at the success there.
 From that time the northwest became the main center of Donghak.
-The expansion there continued up until the time of Haewol’s death.
+The expansion there continued up until the time of Haewol's death.